Neurology and Stroke Research

 - Using electronic devices to analyse handwriting and speech in Parkinson’s disease

-The Multiple Sclerosis group – A/Prof Ernie Butler, Dr Deepa Rajendran, Dr Victor Chong, Dr Anthony Fok and Dr Martin Short provide comprehensive clinical services for patients with multiple sclerosis.
+The Multiple Sclerosis group – A/Prof Ernest Butler, Dr Deepa Rajendran, Dr Victor Chong, Dr Anthony Fok and Dr Martin Short provide comprehensive clinical services for patients with multiple sclerosis.
 They conduct several clinical trials in multiple sclerosis.

 Neurodegenerative Disease - Dr Susan Mathers (including Dr Yennie Lie), is the head of the group.
 She is a member of the Motor Neurone Disease Research Institute of Australia, the MND Research Tissue Bank, and a founding member of the Australian MND Register.
 Dr Mathers's main interests are in the management of chronic progressive neurological diseases (such as MND, Huntington disease), models of care and clinical trials.
 She collaborates with researchers in Monash Biomedical Imaging to characterise the longitudinal change in brain of patients with Motor Neurone Disease.

 The image above is the cover of a report on the Statewide progressive neurological diseases report to the Department of Health and Human Services, written by Dr Mathers